Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ### User Stories

+* As a user I want to, be able to register a Username and a Password
+* As a user I want to, be able to Login
+* As a user I want to, add/create as many crystals as I want to
+* As a user I want to, add information about each crystal
+* As a user I want to, be able to search for specific properties
-* As a user I want to,
+* As a user I want to, be able to edit/update my information
-* As a user I want to,
+* As a user I want to, be able to delete a crystal
-* As a user I want to,
+* As a user I want to, be able to journal when a crystal last was used

 ### Site Owner Goals
 * Text